Financial agreement after separation

 • You have significant assets or property you want to protect

-• You're concerned about the costs of contested litigation
+• Some people are concerned about the costs of contested litigation

-When agreements are not properly structured or when requirements are overlooked, disputes can arise later.
-For example, if one party did not receive genuine independent legal advice or if financial information was withheld, the other party may later seek to challenge the arrangement.
-If documentation is unclear or unsigned correctly, questions about the validity of the agreement may emerge years later, creating uncertainty and expense.
+Disputes can sometimes arise later in connection with how agreements are structured or whether requirements were addressed.
+In some cases, where there are questions about whether a party received independent legal advice or whether financial information was disclosed, the other party may later seek to challenge the arrangement.
+Where documentation is unclear or signing was not completed correctly, questions about the validity of an agreement may emerge later, which can lead to uncertainty and expense.

-Another common issue occurs when people attempt to set aside an agreement after circumstances have significantly changed, only to discover that the agreement cannot easily be modified because it meets all legal requirements.
+Another situation people sometimes encounter occurs when they attempt to set aside an agreement after circumstances have changed, and the agreement may be difficult to modify where it meets all legal requirements.

 What to consider